UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ![](AzureValueStream/4-create-pr-1.png)

 For the most part, the default values are fine for the Pull Request (PR), except one critical piece: **we need the work item ID to be in the PR title**.
 This is because we configured our value stream back in Velocity to link work items to PRs based on the work item ID in the PR title.
-The example here shows "5" but the ID for a new Azure project will be "1".
+The example here shows "5" but your ID is probably different.
 Once correctly titled, click "Create" to create the PR.

 ![](AzureValueStream/4-create-pr-2.png)